Thailand's beach resorts have reopened to domestic tourists. Here's what guests can expect

 Though destinations like Koh Samui and Phuket continue to suffer from the lack of overseas visitors, resort towns within driving distance of Bangkok are taking advantage of locals' urge to travel following weeks of lockdown.

-Among these is the seaside town of Hua Hin, which is busier than ever.
+Among these is the seaside town of Hua Hin.

 Located about a 2.5-hour drive from Bangkok, it's Thailand's first beach resort, having become a popular retreat for royalty and upper-class families in the early 1900s.